TorresJamesE/torresjamese.github.io/about.md

 Hello!
 I'm **James E. Torres**, software engineer :wave:

 I'm nearing a decade in the field and specialize in and have a passion for solving problems collaboratively.
-Backend development is my forte, but I also enjoy working on full-stack projects.
-Whatever the challenge, I'm eager to tackle it head-on :muscle:
+Backend development is my forte (APIs, DBs), but I also enjoy working on full-stack projects.
+Whatever the challenge, I'm eager to understand and tackle it head-on :muscle:

 I enjoy reading :book:, video games, jogging and calisthethics :running:, and exploring new technologies :thinking: